rawilk/laravel-form-components/docs/components/custom-select.md

 ```

 In either case, you still need to provide the `option` attribute, and then any value/text mapping you need.
 The `option` attribute
-is used by the package's JavaScript to help with keyboard navigation and also for local [filtering](#server-side-filtering) of options if you
+is used by the package's JavaScript to help with keyboard navigation and also for local [filtering](#user-content-server-side-filtering) of options if you
 have filters enabled on the select.

-> {note} Any content you place inside of the option will also be displayed on the button when the option is selected.
+> {note} Any content you place inside the option will also be displayed on the button when the option is selected.

 ### Disabling Options